 Last week the UN World Meteorological Organization warned that the last decade has seen unprecedented climate change.
 We have had many warnings about climate change and the damage we are doing to our planet and from our collective lack of action it would look as if we just don’t care.
 I doubt that this is true.
 We do care, yet governments, institutions, world organisations and we as individuals have singularly failed to react to the grave danger our planet faces.

-Chantal Lyons recently wrote a piece for this blog explaining why climate change is a far more pressing issue than George Osborne’s focus on deficit reduction.
+Chantal Lyons recently wrote a piece for this blog explaining why climate change is a far more pressing issue than George Osborne’s focus on deficit reduction and enterprise carbon offset management.
 Why are our priorities skewed?
 The problem does not really appear to be a scientific one – the scientific community largely agree that we are causing irreparable damage to our planet.
 There are those who have a vested interest in denying climate change (those whose continued financial gain depends on us not reducing our high carbon footprint) but these people are in the minority.
 So, if there is agreement that ‘something’ needs to be done, why is it that we have done so little?
 Philosophy and religion can provide us with myriad reasons to help the planet, many religions express a respect for nature and environmental philosophy has long been engaged with providing normative reasons as to why we should care for our planet, yet we persist in its destruction.

 However, perhaps the problem has a simpler explanation, perhaps we as 21st century humans (especially those of us who enjoy relatively comfortable lifestyles in the West) have become disconnected from the natural world.
 Most of us do not have daily encounters with nature – the day begins with a car or train journey and is then spent in an office before the commute home, our shopping is done in huge neon-lighted temples to 21st century consumerism, and our leisure time is spent indoors: the cinema, the gym, our homes, restaurants or bars.